quadrama/DramaAnalysis/README.md

 # DramaAnalysis with R

-This package contains a number of functions to support the analyis of dramatic texts.
+This package contains a number of functions to support the analysis of dramatic texts.

 ## Features
 - Summary statistics about the number of words and utterances per character